 Grace Tobin is currently an undergraduate at Barrett, the Honors College at Arizona State University majoring in Creative Writing with a Fiction concentration and minoring in French.
-She is the Fiction Editor for Superstition Review’s Issue 26.
+She was the Fiction Editor for Superstition Review’s Issue 26 and the Interview Editor for ISsue 27.
 She spent this past summer as a content writing intern at the digital marketing company, Prioritize Success.
 She is also a member of the sorority, Kappa Alpha Theta, and currently serves as their Service Director.
 Her favorite book of all time is Jane Eyre and she hopes to be an author one day.

 Kendall Dawson is the Interview Editor for Issue 26 of Superstition Review.
 She is a current Narrative Studies graduate student at Arizona State University.
 She holds a Bachelor’s in Communication and English Literature and plans to pursue a career in publishing and editing.

 Payton Kline is the Content Coordinator for Issue 25 and 26 of Superstition Review.
 She is a senior year at Arizona State University completing her Bachelor's in English with a Minor in Art History.
 Payton is a co-founding editor of The Spellbinding Shelf Book Blog, as well as a freelance branding copywriter.
 She has been published by Blessed Is She, Ever Eden Literary Magazine, and Sweet Blue Bird Design Company.
 She looks forward to continuing her career as a branding copywriter for creative business owners.

 Roxanne Bingham is the Fiction Editor for Issue 27 of Superstition Review.
 She was also the Social Media Manager for Issue 26 of Superstition Review.
 She is currently in her last semester at ASU and is studying English with a concentration in Creative Writing.
 She is also in Barrett, The Honors College and is completing her undergraduate thesis this year.
 She is the Communications Coordinator for a book blog called The Spellbinding Shelf and was a Staff Writer for the year prior.
 She plans to go on to get an MFA in Fiction after she graduates with hopes of becoming an author.